 Our Corporate Governance Procedures, Code of Business Conduct and Ethics, Code of Ethics and Board committee charters are available at our corporate governance webpage at http://saratogainvestmentcorp.com and are also available to any stockholder who requests them by writing to our Interim Secretary, Henri J. Steenkamp, at Saratoga Investment Corp., 535 Madison Avenue, New York, New York 10022.

 Annual Evaluation

 Our directors perform an evaluation, at least annually, of the effectiveness of the Board and its committees.
-This evaluation includes a series of questions for the directors to consider, followed by a discussion among the Board, Board committees, the Company's management and outside legal counsel.
+This evaluation includes an annual questionnaire and Board and Board committee discussion.

 Board Meetings and Committees